dboutote/Advanced-Term-Fields-Colors/readme.txt

 This is an extension of the Advanced Term Fields framework.
 To use, the Advanced Term Fields plugin must be installed on your project.

-You can find the plugin here:
+You can find the framework here:

 * On WP: [Advanced Term Fields](https://wordpress.org/plugins/advanced-term-fields/)
 * On GitHub: [Advanced Term Fields](https://github.com/dboutote/Advanced-Term-Fields)